7Jinx7/Resume_Screening/README.md

 - More information on the models below.
 ---

+## Part 2 of project: Model building and training

 ## Method 1: Rule-Based Threshold

 - Any resume with 3 or more keyword matches is labeled as `"Fit"`.